This post is also available in: Italiano (Italian)

 Salvator Rosa in the Naples Metro was designed by Alessandro Mendini and opened in 2001.
 You can access from via Salvator Rosa in the Arenella district, after you cross beautiful gardens.
 Outside of the metro, the surrounding buildings have been morphed into works of art: make sure to explore the area because you will also be able to see a Roman bridge and a neoclassic Chapel.

 The gardens are divided into several levels that you access through an escalator.
 Families love to visit the kids area which was specifically designed by Salvatore and Mimmo Paladino to represent the joy of youth.
 The access is of course free.
 In the park you will also find many contemporary artworks by international and Italian artists: marble, steel and colored glass make it a very cool area of Naples.
 The best part of it?
 It’s still unknown to the mass tourism so it’s unlikely that you’ll find it too crowded.
+In this area you will also find a lot of cheap foodie options because there are little restaurants that still use the Italian traditional recipes we all love.

 Inside the Salvator Rosa station, on the platforms there’s an artwork named A subway è cchiù sicura (a mix of English and Neapolitan dialect, translated as “The subway is safer“), representing three Fiat Cinquecento with covers on them to keep them “safe”.